themeteorchef/holiday-wish-list/holiday-wish-list.md

 Because we'll be using drag-and-drop in a bit, we want to prevent messing up any existing ordering.
 To do that, we simply say that all new items should be appended to the bottom of the list.
 This means that item will need to receive an order value placing it in the last spot.
 In this case, that means the current length of the list _plus one more item_.
 Pretty freaking clever, eh?
 We are _so_ badass.

 Once we have this set, we just toss our `listItem` object straight into our call to `ListItems.insert()`.
 If all goes as planned, our list item will be inserted into the database!
 [Gnarly](https://youtu.be/hJdF8DJ70Dc?t=5s).
-Okay, so, we have items on our list, so it's time to dig into the trickiest part—though not too difficult—part of the recipe: sorting items with drag-and-drop.
+Okay, so, we have items on our list, so it's time to dig into the trickiest part—though not too difficult—part of the recipe: sorting lists with drag-and-drop.

 ### Sorting lists with drag-and-drop
 To kick off our drag-and-drop journey, the first thing we'll want to do is set up our starting point.
 Because our draggble list will existing within our `list` template, let's update that template's logic now.
 We'll be using a module for this, so all we need to do is add a call to that module in the `list` template's `onRendered` callback.